 The tenant moves out and you are confronted with a place that you don’t recognise as yours.
 What was a pristine rental property looks decidedly dishevelled.
 What can be done?

-Firstly, you of course have should have taken a deposit.
-If the tenancy was pre 6th April 2007 then you are likely to be holding it yourself.
-If not, then it will be under the provisions of the Tenancy Deposit Scheme.
-Either way what you need to do is go back to the inventory you prepared when the tenants moved in.
+You should have a deposit, if not why?
+If the tenancy was pre 6th April 2007 then you are likely to be holding it yourself, otherwise it will be under the provisions of the Tenancy Deposit Scheme.
+Either way you need dig out the property inventory you prepared when the tenants moved in.
 The property inventory and its schedule of condition will be needed as a basis for any action.

 Quality of a landlord's paper work

-Success in keeping winning some of the deposit for repair will very much depend on the quality of the ‘paper work’ prepared during ‘check in’ / ‘check out’ and in particular the inventory recording the condition of the property.
-You will have ideally used a pro-forma such as the FREE Inventory Form available on Property Hawk together with a selection of photos illustrating the condition of your lovely gleaming apartment.
-Most importantly all these should be counter signed by all the tenants to confirm that they agree with them.
+Success in keeping winning some of the deposit for repair will very much depend on the quality of the ‘paper work’dating from before the ‘check in’ / ‘check out’.
+The detail of the property inventory recording the condition of the property is most key.
+You will have ideally used a pro-forma such as the FREE Inventory Form available on Property Hawk alongside a selection of photos to illustrate the property's condition.
+Most importantly, all these should need to of been counter signed by all the tenants to confirm that they agree with the descriptions.

 Making a judgement of what constitutes 'fair, wear and tear'

 Assuming the property inventory was well prepared you can use it to make a factual assessment of what was down to ‘fair wear and tear’; and what damage the tenant should legitimately pay for.

 The tenant is likely to insist that you can’t expect the rental property to be left in the same condition as when they moved in - scuffs and marks occur during day to day occupation.
 So where does a landlord stand?

 This is where landlords have to apply the principle of 'fair wear & tear' to the condition of their rental property.
 There is nothing in statute which defines ‘fair wear and tear’.